Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Details of Data Collection

-\paragraph{Text-to-symbol Task Collection} We provide a detailed illustration of the symbolic task collection, which consists of 34 different text-to-symbol generation tasks.
+We provide a detailed illustration of the symbolic task collection, which consists of 34 different text-to-symbol generation tasks.
 They are categorized into 12 domains in Table~\ref{taskdetail}.

-Note that the symbolic task collection includes but not limited to the listed 34 tasks.
-To expand the diversity, we also take some similar tasks into consideration.
+Note that the symbolic task collection includes but is not limited to the listed 34 tasks.
+To expand the diversity, we also consider some similar tasks.
 For example, we include some domain-specific NL-to-SQL tasks to provide diverse schema.
-These data is only used at the tuning stage, but is not for test.
+The data is only used at the tuning stage but is not for a test.
 Thus, the whole collection (only count training samples) reaches $\sim$880K samples.
 All of them are leveraged in the first SFT stage.

 Also, it is mentioned above that we sample parts of symbolic task collection in the second stage to reduce forgetting.
 For it, we uniformly sample each task domain with a ratio of 0.3, leading to a sampled collection of $\sim$260K.